 God cries because the world is full of violence.

 Jerusalem wails over her degradation.

 Rachel weeps for her children.

 The martyrs shout, how long?
 Enough is enough!

 The Bible is the Story of God with the suffering world.
-Therefore it is also the case that the Gospel of God is for the world.
+Therefore it is also the case that the Gospel of God is the Gospel for the world.
 The Gospel is the “Good News” because it has something to say to the lament that begins in Genesis, is heard in Ruth, is displayed in Judges, bitterly thrown toward heaven in Job, is sang in worship in the Psalms, is punctuated in Ecclesiastes, is prayed over in Isaiah, that accuses God in Lamentations, that causes a crises of faith in Habakkuk, is incarnate in the Gospels, Romans, 1 Peter and continues to Revelation.

 The Story and Us

 That Israel used lament in worship suggests the Israelites were more candid about the wrongs of this world than most American disciples.
 We live in an age when easy answers are served on silver trays to starving souls, a time when charlatans amass fortunes by appealing to the human desire for a quick fix to difficult problems.
 While we spend our waking hours engaging in petty fighting over stunningly trivial matters … while the whole of the world cries in agony, disease, suffering, poverty, and refuses to be comforted.